 During the lease term in Woodbridge

-During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental in Woodbridge, the renter must allow us to access the rental property.
-Some good reasons to enter rental property are to:
+During lease, the rental home belongs to the renter we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental property in Woodbridge, the renter must allow us to enter the rental.
+Some solid reasons to enter rental are to:

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

 Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before entering the rental.
-However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Woodbridge.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.
+However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Woodbridge.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-- Before you rent out your property in Woodbridge
+- Before you move a tenant into your investment in Woodbridge

 - Collections and evictions